jesseadams/sphinx-cookbook/README.md

 ## Description

 Installs and configures Sphinx search (searchd).
-Installation can by from source or package.
+Installation can by from source (http or svn)  or package.

-## Requirements

-This cookbook depends on the mysql and postgresql cookbooks.

 ## Attributes

-See attributes/default.rb for a full list.
+Thanks to several contributions this cookbook has a lot of flexibility.
+See attributes/default.rb for a full list of attributes and capabilities.

-## Usage
+## Usage Examples

-### MySQL

-Here is an example role using MySQL with a package install
+### Source Install From HTTP

+Install version 2.0.8 from source.

 ```ruby
 name "sphinx"